 We are rightly proud of our ‘comprehensive’ ethos and inclusive philosophy where the academically gifted achieve top grades at A-Level and GCSE, going on in record numbers to Russell Group Universities.
 Conversely, those students who need more help are encouraged to progress in a caring and supportive learning environment.
 As a result, all our school leavers go on to further education or a chosen career with no one contributing to the governments ‘not in education or employment’ statistics.

-Beyond GCSEs, the majority of our Year 11 students stay on into the Sixth Form where they study predominantly A-Level subjects with the intention to apply for a place at University or Higher Education.
-We have a large Sixth Form allowing us to offer more than 35 different subjects at Advanced Level and Level 3 BTEC.
-Furthermore, this year, all our students passed their A-Levels with a tremendous 67% of students achieving A*-B grades (well above the national average of 48%).
-The DfE Progress Score for 2017 was +0.14 which is significantly above average and places our Sixth Form in the top 15% of schools and colleges in England.
-What mattered most, however, was that 88% of students got into their first choice University and that 100% moved on to their chosen Post-18 destination.
+We have a large Sixth Form allowing us to offer more than 32 different subjects.
+Furthermore, this year, all our students passed their A-Levels with a tremendous 61% of students achieving A*-B grades (well above the national average of 48%).
+The DfE Progress Score for 2017 was +0.16 which is significantly above average and places our Sixth Form in the top 15% of schools and colleges in England.
+What mattered most, however, was that 92% of students got into their first choice University and that 100% moved on to their chosen Post-18 destination.
 We are, consequently, very proud of our Sixth Form.